Internet2/class-fall23-IaC-Repository-RCIR/Usecases/Intelligent Storage Solution/azure/Readme.md

 This is a nascent implementation of an intelligent storage solution on Microsoft Azure, managed by Terraform.
-The current feature set is limited to lifecycle management, in which the the access tier of blob storage is automatically changed from hot to cool to archive based on the last modified time of the blob.
+The current feature set is limited to lifecycle management, in which the access tier of blob storage is automatically changed from hot to cool to archive based on the last modified time of the blob.